Transport from Lisbon Airport: My Tips

 To get to the historic centre, you have to transfer:

-- At Alameda station on the Green Line.
+- At Alameda station on the Green Line

 - At São Sebastião station, take the blue line

-The €1.80 ticket is valid for 60 minutes and can be used for any number of transfers to other metro lines, buses and trams (not valid for historic trams).
-Similarly, the day ticket can be used for metro, trams and buses.
+A €1.90 ticket (or contactless for €1.92) is valid for 60 minutes and can be used for any number of transfers to other metro lines, buses and trams (not valid on historic trams).
+Similarly, a day ticket can be used for metro, trams and buses.

 The disadvantage of the metro is that it doesn't start until 6:30am and ends around 1:00am.
 For early departures from the airport, use the night buses or stay overnight in a hotel near the terminal.